-The module's physical and electrical characteristics, manual controls, and physical indicators are provided by the host GPC; the hypervisor provides virtualized ports and interfaces which map to the GPCs' physical ports and interfaces.
+The module's physical and electrical characteristics, manual controls, and physical indicators are provided by the host platform; the hypervisor provides virtualized ports and interfaces which map to the host platform's physical ports and interfaces.
 The mapping of the module's logical interfaces in the software to FIPS 140-2 logical interfaces is described in Table 2 below.